gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

     Set the timeout duration to 60.

 - Each team is allowed two, one-minute time-outs.
-Only one of those time-outs may be taken after the numbered question 17 (including any 17A or 17B).
+Only one of those time-outs may be taken after question number 17, including any alphanumeric question numbers.
 - Captains, co-captains or coaches may call for a time-out.
 - Only the coach, assistant coach, and substitute may converse with the team during a time-out.
 - Time-outs may be called prior to bonus questions.